GlorytoAlmightyGod/let_me_SEE_freely/common_mistakes_i_commit.md

     why do i classify less than what is enough? i do not know.

 with_respect_to_innocent_beings:
-    why do i proceed to TEACH while delighting in the sacred-formula "look at how it was done by me!"? i do not know. why do i like to fearfully figure out, what innocent beings are thinking about me? i do not know. why do i care so much about how my doings are being done the perception of by innocent beings? i do not know.
+    why do i carelessly suspect innocent beings for violating mine-notmine policy with respect to that which is mine? i do not know. why do i proceed to TEACH while delighting in the sacred-formula "look at how it was done by me!"? i do not know. why do i like to fearfully figure out, what innocent beings are thinking about me? i do not know. why do i care so much about how my doings are being done the perception of by innocent beings? i do not know.